He was an uber nerd of the

 the Earth moves around the Sun (jump to step 3b) in circles

-all planets moves around the Sun in elliptical orbits (although they all have different elliptical eccentricities)
+all planets, including the Earth, move around the Sun in elliptical orbits (although they all have different

 Theory is the result of an experimentally tested Hypothesis; at this point a scientist will write, then